AdobeDocs/audience-manager.de-DE/help/using/features/traits/trait-expression-samples.md

 ---

-# Beispielausdrücke mit Booleschen und Vergleichsoperatoren {#sample-expressions-with-boolean-and-comparison-operators}
+# Sample Expressions With Boolean and Comparison Operators {#sample-expressions-with-boolean-and-comparison-operators}

-Beispiele für die Erstellung von Ausdrücken im [!UICONTROL Expression Builder] Code-Editor.
+Examples you can refer to for creating expressions in the [!UICONTROL Expression Builder] code editor.

-## Übersicht über Codebeispiele {#code-samples-overview}
+## Code Samples Overview {#code-samples-overview}

 <!-- r_tb_expression_samples.xml -->

-Erstellen Sie Ihre eigenen Eigenschaftsregeln mit dem [!UICONTROL Expression Builder] Code-Editor.
+Create your own trait rules with the [!UICONTROL Expression Builder] code editor.
 Die folgenden Beispiele helfen Ihnen beim Einstieg.
-Einige der Beispiele enthalten die *`key`* Variable, mit `c_` der sie als benutzerdefinierte Variable identifiziert wird.
-Fügen Sie das `c_` Präfix (oder eine andere Benennungsregel) für *`key`* die Variable ein, wenn Ihre Ereignisaufrufe Daten an [!DNL Audience Manager] die Verwendung dieser Syntax senden.
+Some of the examples preface the *`key`* variable with `c_` to identify it as a user-defined variable.
+Include the `c_` prefix (or any other naming convention) for *`key`* variable if your event calls send data to [!DNL Audience Manager] using that syntax.

-## Boolesche Ausdrücke {#boolean-expressions}
+## Boolean Expressions {#boolean-expressions}

 ### UND-Beispiel

-Die Regel legt Eigenschaften für die Eigenschaftenberechtigung mithilfe von booleschen [!UICONTROL AND] Operatoren fest.
+The rule establishes trait qualification requirements using Boolean [!UICONTROL AND] operators.

 <table id="table_7C5E23EC9E0F43B182EA9771D7BB6E87">
  <thead>